If you have symptoms Click to get info

 Self-isolation Support Payment Click to get info

-You may be able to get financial support if you test positive for Covid-19 and have to self-isolate and stop working.
+You may be able to get financial support and other help if you test positive for Covid-19 and have to self-isolate and stop working.

 Please see our Test and Trace Self Isolation Support Payments page for more information.